📦 microViz

 📦 I highly recommend using renv for managing your R package installations across multiple projects.

-🐳 Alternatively, for Docker users an image with the main branch installed is available at: https://hub.docker.com/r/barnettdavid/microviz-rocker-verse
+🐳 For Docker users an image with the main branch installed is available at: https://hub.docker.com/r/barnettdavid/microviz-rocker-verse

-📅 microViz is tested to work with R version 4 on Windows, MacOS, and Ubuntu 18 and 20.
-R version 3.6.* should probably work, but I don’t formally test this.
+📅 microViz is tested to work with R version 4.* on Windows, MacOS, and Ubuntu 20.
+R version 3.6.* should probably work, but I don’t fully test this.

 microViz provides a Shiny app for an easy way to start exploring your microbiome data: all you need is a phyloseq object.